 More birds under the solar panels mean more birds on top of your solar panels.
 Bird droppings on your solar panels look terrible and become hard to remove, especially if baked by the sun.
 These stains can eventually cause your solar panels to stop working.

 There are several other solar panel bird proofing options which are also used for bird control and pest control.
 These include:

 - Bird netting

 These bird control measures are typically less effective than creating a physical barrier around your solar array.
 The noise deterrents and fake predators still allow pest birds to nest under your installed solar panels.
 Homeowners may continue to find nesting materials around the panels.

-Where to get your solar panel mesh kits from
+Where can you get your solar panel mesh kits?

 AGP is able to prove high quality solar panel mesh kits with either metal or uv stable nylon fasteners.
 We can ship across Australia.
 If you would like to order one please don’t hesitate to call us or email.